When the Kyalami G P Circuit was completed in 1961 marshalling was provided by two separate

 again the Association has largely stayed the same as it was all those years ago.

-responsible for the entire operational side of the Association and is assisted by his deputies and by the
+operational managing of the association.
+He is assisted by his deputies and the persons holding the

-persons appointed to act as Chief Fire, Chief Flag and Chief Radio Marshal respectively.
+positions of Chief Fire, Chief Flag, Chief incident and Chief Radio Marshal respectively.

 From those humble beginnings in 1961 KMA has grown into an extremely well knit, well trained and